Part 3: Management and Accountability

 |Expenditure (including GST)|

-(a) Direct sourcing — one supplier (or a limited number of suppliers) is approached directly because of their unique expertise and/or their special ability to supply the goods and/or services sought.
+- A form of restricted tendering, available only under certain defined circumstances, with a single potential supplier or suppliers being invited to bid because of their unique expertise and/or their special ability to supply the goods and/or services sought.

 (b) Justification for decision to use consultancy: